Learn how to write algorithms for use in Ocean Protocol's Compute-to-Data feature.

 When creating an algorithm asset in Ocean Protocol, it is essential to include the additional algorithm object in its metadata service.
 This algorithm object plays a crucial role in defining the Docker container environment associated with the algorithm.
 By specifying the necessary details within the algorithm object, such as the base image, tags, runtime configurations, and dependencies, the metadata service ensures that the algorithm asset is properly configured for execution within a Docker container.

 Define your entry point according to your dependencies.
-E.g. if you have multiple versions of Python installed, use the appropriate command python3.6 $ALGO.
+E.g. if you have multiple versions of Python installed, use the appropriate command python3.6 $ALGO

 What Docker container should I use?